x-cellent/kubernetes-cluster-demo/README.md

 - You have more control over your cluster using self-managed Kubernetes.
 You can use various cloud computing services and even you can use your own on-site infrastructure.

 ### Testing
 ![Cluster details summary](images/cluster_nginx_lb.png)

+### Conclusion
+In the end, either approach — managed or unmanaged Kubernetes — will yield a functional Kubernetes environment.
+Whether one strategy is better for your team than another is determined by your level of Kubernetes expertise, how quickly you want to get your clusters up and running, and how important it is for you to have complete control over how your clusters are designed and configured.

 ### References